Since January 2025, a series of US policy decisions have markedly affected international philanthropic efforts. These include:

 - Impact on Global Health Programs: Funding cuts have severely affected childhood vaccination efforts in low and lower-middle-income countries, with disruptions nearing levels seen during the COVID-19 pandemic.

 Some of our members have already shared how these and other global shifts are impacting on their work.
-Join us our insight meeting on 28 May where we’ll have the chance to discuss these developments together - more details to follow, but for now, grab your free tickets here.
+Join us our insight meeting on 28 May where we’ll have the chance to discuss these developments together.
+We're delighted to be joined by Liana Varon, Head of Collective Intelligence and Action at WINGS, Natalia Kiryttopoulou, Lead for Global Assessment and Advisory Services at Centre for Effective Philanthropy and Ciaran Rafferty, Director at Hilden Charitable Fund.